 Don’t Escape To A Friend Or Relative’s Home

-You don’t want to be doing this since bed bugs are notorious hitchhikers.
+You don’t want to be doing this since these pests are notorious hitchhikers.
 They’d definitely be more than happy to tag along and settle into your friend’s humble residence too.
 Furthermore, bed bugs can live up to 18 months without feeding, so escape just isn’t an option.

-Save yourself the trouble and let us take care of your bed bug problems!
+Save yourself the trouble and let us take care of your bed bug problems right now!
 Terminix Canada has provided superior bed bug extermination services all over Canada for over 90 years.
 Our chemical and steam bed bug treatments will get rid of your unwanted visitors once and for all.

 For more information regarding our pest control services, call us at 1-888-801-6348!